SirGavith/Sir-s-Scripts/README.md

 # FarmCommand-scarpet
-Adds /farm command to spawn a fake player at a certain position Made for Terrene SMP but now fully configureable!
+Adds /farm command to spawn a fake player at a certain position \n Made for Terrene SMP but now fully configureable!